wuqui/lex231/pages/term paper%2Fconsulting.md

 - please register beforehand via [mail](mailto:q.wuerschinger@lmu.de)
 - preliminary information required at least one day before the meeting via email
 	- research questions and hypotheses
 		- What are you investigating and what do you expect to find?
-Any why do you expect to find this?
+Why do you expect to find this?
 	- theoretical background
 		- How does your study relate to previous (linguistic) work?
 	- data and method